Mini Italian Burgers

 How to Make Mini Italian Burgers

-- Grill over medium-heat heat or cook in a skillet over medium heat for about 3-5 minutes per side, until 160°F internally.
+Grill over medium-high heat (about 400-450°F) or cook in a skillet over medium-high heat for about 3-5 minutes per side, until 160°F internally.
+Top with cheese (fresh mozzarella or Provolone) the last few minutes so it begins to melt.

 What to Serve with Italian Sliders